andre-zhang/clasher/README.md

 I like music festivals.
 I like them less when the plan lives in fifty screenshots and nobody agrees which set we are actually running to.
 Spreadsheets and shared docs help a little, but they rarely show where the group disagrees, and they almost never say whether two back-to-back sets are realistic once you factor in walking between stages.

-Clasher is one shared festival: lineup, schedule, clashes, and plans in one place, so you are not re-explaining the same overlap in chat every hour.
+Clasher is one shared festival: lineup, schedule, clashes, and plans in one place.
+The only collaborative festival planning program.

 ## What it does